Seddryck/NBi/_documentation/config-defaults-references.md

 The first one is the *connection-string* applicable to the tests, more information is available in [connection strings](/docs/config-connection-strings/).

-You can also configure values for [query's parameters](/docs/query-parameters/) and [query's template-variables](/docs/query-template/) used in Sql and Mdx queries.
-Note that the sql-type of a parameter can be modified by an overriding in a test.
-In addition to override the default value of a *parameter* or *template-variable* in a more limited scope, you can always override the parameter for a specific test by defining a value inside the test.
+You can also configure values for [query's parameters](/docs/query-parameters/) and [query's template-variables](/docs/query-template/) used in Sql or Mdx queries.
+Note that the sql-type of a parameter can be modified by overriding the parameter's definition into the test itself.
+To override the default value of a *parameter* or *template-variable* into a test, you can redefine the parameter into the test and set its new value.

-The last kind of values that you can define in a *default* are information about reports and more precisely the attributes *source* and the *path*.
+The last kind of values that you can define in a *default* is information about reports and more precisely the attributes *source* and the *path*.
 These information will be used in each of your tests, except if overridden by a reference or by a value provided within the test.

 {% highlight xml %}
 <settings>